marigold-dev/training-dapp-shifumi/README.md

 To modify the name of your app, open the `capacitor.config.json` file and change `appId` and `appName` properties

-> Hack : To be sure that the symlink is done and ionic capacitor will not have issue with crypto library, you can re-run : `npm run postinstall`
+> Hack : To be sure that the symlink is done and ionic capacitor will not have issue with crypto library, in case you can re-run : `npm run postinstall`

 Then these lines will copy all to android folder + the images ressources used by the store